zpren1998/2014-2018-Maryland-Family-Income-Change-and-Public-School-Enrollment/README.md

 1. Investigate 2014-2018 family income and distribution change in Maryland.
 2. Study correlation between family income and public-school enrollment.
 ## Data decision
-### Aim 1: Investigate 2014-2018 family income and distribution change in Maryland
+### Aim 1: Investigate 2014-2018 family income and distribution change in Maryland *Italic*
-To study family income change in Maryland from 2014 to 2018, median and mean family income data from 2014 to 2018 in Maryland was acquired from [US Census Bureau](https://data.census.gov/cedsci/)
+To study family income change in Maryland from 2014 to 2018, median and mean family income data from 2014 to 2018 in Maryland was acquired from [US Census Bureau](https://data.census.gov/cedsci/).
+In this data, distribution in different income ranges were also included, therefore these data were also visualized to better analyze the income structure in Maryland.
+Family income in 10 counties in Maryland with highest population were also visualized.
+To pick out these 10 counties, Maryland population estimation from 2014 to 2018 were acquired from [Maryland State Open Data](https://opendata.maryland.gov/).
+Median income data of Maryland counties were acquired from the same data source.
+### Aim 2: Study correlation between family income and public-school enrollment *Italic*
+Before studying the correlation, public school enrollment change of different grade levels were investigated using data obtained from [Maryland State Open Data](https://opendata.maryland.gov/).
+After analyzing the trend of public-school enrollment, the correlation coefficient of enrollment count and family income is calculated.
+## Data analysis result